 3. How Does It Compare To SIBOR and Is It Good As A Mortgage Peg?

-By now you might have realized the biggest difference between pricing your home loans on the two mortgage loan pegs is that while SIBOR is forward-looking (based on SIBOR value in the future on the next rate-setting date), compounded SORA is backward-looking (based on past rolling historical data of SORA).
+By now you might have realized the biggest difference between pricing your home loans on the two mortgage loan pegs is that while the old SIBOR is forward-looking (based on SIBOR value in the future on the next rate-setting date), compounded SORA is backward-looking (based on past rolling historical data of daily SORA).
 What’s the implication for that?